24 Hours of Lemons: Penalties

-Lemons officials have an idiosyncratic penalty and punishment system where penalties for some infractions are meted out by a device called the "Wheel of Misfortune".
+Lemons officials have an idiosyncratic penalty and punishment system whereby penalties for some infractions are meted out by a device called the "Wheel of Misfortune".
 Various devices may be put onto the car in order to affect car performance; one device used is metal silhouettes of various farm animals welded to the roof by the "Arc Angel" to reduce aerodynamic efficiency.
-Also, any car that flips in the process of the race is slapped with the "Why Am I Upside-Down?" penalty: not only is that team disqualified for the current race but the driver who flipped the car is barred from all other races for one year.
-Likewise, drivers and teams might also be forced to undertake physical acts in order to satisfy punishment conditions, such as the Marcel Marceau Memorial "Mime Your Crime" penalty, where a driver must put on white face paint and a beret and mime what they did wrong.
-In addition, penalties are often tailored to address current events or figures where the race is run.
-Examples of this include the "Max Mosley S&M Penalty", the "Sheriff Joe Arpaio Penalty" in Arizona (where drivers must don pink underwear, sit in a hot tent, and eat stale bologna sandwiches, all punishments the Maricopa County sheriff has inflicted at his prisons), and the "Mark Sanford 'Cry For Me, Argentina' Memorial Penalty" at a race in South Carolina, in which a driver must write a lengthy love letter to his Argentine mistress on his car, à la the former governor of that state.
-All penalties are designed to waste a driver's time while less aggressive and better drivers continue to race.
+Any car that flips in the process of the race is slapped with the "Why Am I Upside-Down?" penalty: the team is disqualified for the current race, and the driver is barred from all other races for one year.
+Drivers and teams can have to undertake physical acts to satisfy punishment conditions, such as the Marcel Marceau Memorial "Mime Your Crime" penalty, where a driver must put on white face paint and a beret and mime what they did wrong.
+Penalties are often tailored to address current events or figures where the race is run.
+Examples of this include the "Max Mosley S&M Penalty", the "Sheriff Joe Arpaio Penalty" in Arizona (where drivers must don pink underwear, sit in a hot tent, and eat stale bologna sandwiches, all punishments the Maricopa County sheriff has inflicted at his prisons), and the "Mark Sanford 'Cry For Me, Argentina' Memorial Penalty" at a race in South Carolina, in which a driver must write a lengthy love letter to their Argentine mistress on their car, à la the former governor of that state.
+All penalties are designed to waste a transgressing driver's time.